nationalarchives/dr2-ingest/docs/architecture-decision-records/0026-cleanup-after-ingest.md

 As part of the ingest process, we save some information within our AWS infrastructure.
 The main places where such information is stored are S3 buckets and DynamoDB tables.
 Some of this information is useful while ingest is in progress.
-Once the ingest operation has finished—that is, once the various final storage locations for those records, such as the Preservation System, Custodial Copy, Tape Drive, etc., are reached—we do not want the data left behind within the S3 buckets or any processing information in the DynamoDB tables.
+Once the ingest operation has finished—that is, once the various final storage locations for those records, such as the Preservation System, Custodial Copy, Tape Drive, etc., are reached, we do not want the data left behind within the S3 buckets or any processing information in the DynamoDB tables.

 As of now, a notification from the Custodial Copy of a successful ingest is the logical endpoint of the ingest process.